 - Anti-inflammatory properties: carrots and other orange vegetables are rich in vitamin A and beta-carotene, both believed to have anti-inflammatory properties.

-- Immune booster property: carrot juice may give your immune system a boost protecting immune cells from free radical damage.
+- Immune booster property: carrot celery juice may give your immune system a boost protecting immune cells from free radical damage.

 - Fight insomnia: carrots also pack several other sleep-promoting nutrients like Vitamin A, biotin, potassium, and Vitamin B6.